Faysalstat/News_Provider/README.md

 Open up your terminal from the root folder.
 ### Step 1:
 Run MySql server in port 3306.
 Create a DB named `security`.

+To Run the DB from Docker Image, go to standalone folder. and RUN

+       docker-compose -f ./local-db-compose.yml up -d

 ### Step 2:
 Change the DB credentials in application.yml file for both "Security-Service" and "News-Service" ( username and password)
 ### Step 3: